The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

-In terms of dimensions, they usually measure around 15 centimeters with a weight of 110 grams on average.
+In terms of dimensions, they usually measure around 15 centimeters with 110 grams on average.

 Greater Long-nosed Bat

 They can mainly be found in Texas and Mexico, where they move from central Mexico in the summer.
-In winter they move back to the warmer climates.
+In winter, they move back to warmer climates.